neelkantnewra/Multiclass-disease-classification-using-modified-CNN/README.md

-# Pneumonia detection using UC-Net
+# Multiclass disease detection using UC-Net

 About
 -----